Last Updated on August 16, 2026

 Acute and chronic are medical terms used to describe how long a disease, condition, or symptom lasts.
 Acute conditions develop suddenly and usually last a short time, while chronic conditions develop slowly and continue for months or years.
 Understanding the difference helps patients recognize symptoms, treatment needs, and long-term health risks.

-Many people hear doctors use the terms “acute” or “chronic” during medical visits but do not fully understand what they mean.
-These words are extremely common in healthcare because they describe how a condition behaves over time.
+Many people hear doctors use the terms “acute” and “chronic” during medical visits but do not fully understand what they mean.
+These words are extremely common in healthcare because they describe how a disease, injury, or condition behaves over time.

 For example: